-ATLANTA (February 11, 2020) –Emory Department of Pediatrics, the primary academic partner of Children’s Healthcare of Atlanta, is the third largest recipient of federal pediatric research dollars from the National Institutes of Health (NIH), according to rankings from the Blue Ridge Institute for Medical Research.
+ATLANTA (February 11, 2020) – The Emory University School of Medicine Department of Pediatrics, the primary academic partner of Children’s Healthcare of Atlanta, is the third-largest recipient of federal pediatric research dollars from the National Institutes of Health (NIH), according to rankings from the Blue Ridge Institute for Medical Research.
 The new figures show the pediatrics department has continued to rise in national rankings of research dollars, up from No. 49 in 2004.
-Last year, Emory Department of Pediatrics was ranked No. 4.
+Last year, the department ranked No. 4.

-“Our ranking among the top three NIH-funded pediatric departments is further proof that we are a leading academic children’s hospital,” said Dr. Lucky Jain, Executive Director of the Emory + Children’s Pediatric Institute.
+“Our ranking among the top three NIH-funded pediatric departments is further proof that we are a leading academic children’s hospital,” said Lucky Jain, MD, MBA, Executive Director of the Emory + Children’s Pediatric Institute.
 “Funding is a clear indicator of an institution’s strength in pediatric health research.
 This ranking demonstrates what is possible thanks to the unique partnership between Children’s and Emory and our shared passion for pediatric innovation and advancements.”

-Jain serves as Chief Academic Officer for Children’s Healthcare of Atlanta and the chair of the Department of Pediatrics at Emory University School of Medicine.
-The Children’s and Emory relationship facilitates leading-edge pediatric research, training and innovation so that Children’s can deliver the best outcomes possible for patients and families.
-In 2019 there were more than 1,500 active studies and more than 750 publications submitted by Children’s and Emory researchers.
-In 2019, total extramural funding for the Department of Pediatrics was $72.8M.
+Dr. Jain also serves as Chief Academic Officer for Children’s and Chair of the Department of Pediatrics at Emory University School of Medicine.
+The Children’s and Emory University relationship facilitates leading-edge pediatric research, training and innovation so that Children’s can deliver the best outcomes possible for patients and families.
+In 2019, there were more than 1,500 active studies and more than 750 publications submitted by Children’s and Emory University researchers.
+In 2019, total extramural funding for the department was $72.8 million.

-Rankings are based on funding received between October 1, 2018 and September 30, 2019.
-During that time Children's and Emory researchers received $45.79 million in total grants to help continue their revolutionary efforts to develop new treatments or cures in 28 specialty areas for diseases such as asthma, cystic fibrosis, cancer and blood disorders, cardiovascular disease, epilepsy, diabetes, autoimmune disorders, infectious diseases, autism and more.
-In the latest 2019 rankings, the Department of Pediatrics has 16 investigators listed as each receiving $1M or more in NIH funding.
+Rankings are based on funding received between Oct.
+1, 2018, and Sept.
+30, 2019.
+During that time, Children's and Emory University researchers received $45.79 million in total grants to help continue their revolutionary efforts to develop new treatments or cures in 28 specialty areas for diseases, such as asthma, cystic fibrosis, cancer and blood disorders, cardiovascular disease, epilepsy, diabetes, autoimmune disorders, infectious diseases, autism and more.
+In the latest 2019 rankings, the Department of Pediatrics has 16 investigators listed as each receiving $1 million or more in NIH funding.

 Some recent NIH-funded projects include:

-- Determining optimal pediatric emergency care: The purpose of the Pediatric Emergency Care Applied Research Network (PECARN) program is to establish and maintain a multi-institutional research network that conducts high quality, rigorous studies using pooled samples of pediatric patients to determine optimal pediatric emergency care.
-Led by Claudia Morris, MD, FAAP, this program will demonstrate an effective network infrastructure at Emory and Children's that enables pediatric emergency care researchers to address gaps in clinical evidence by collaboratively designing, conducting, and disseminating research that improves the treatment and management of acute illnesses and injuries in children and youth in hospital emergency departments and prehospital Emergency Medical Services settings.
+- Determining optimal pediatric emergency care: The purpose of the Pediatric Emergency Care Applied Research Network (PECARN) program is to establish and maintain a multi-institutional research network that conducts high-quality, rigorous studies using pooled samples of pediatric patients to determine optimal pediatric emergency care.
+Led by Claudia Morris, MD, FAAP, this program will demonstrate an effective network infrastructure at Emory University and Children's that enables pediatric emergency care researchers to address gaps in clinical evidence by collaboratively designing, conducting, and disseminating research that improves the treatment and management of acute illnesses and injuries in children and youth in hospital emergency departments and pre-hospital Emergency Medical Services settings.